Fancy a holiday with your home loan?

 This is especially true for valuables such as jewellery, laptops and handbags sitting on benches, tables or by a window where they can be seen from outside.
 Easily identifiable items are a huge incentive for thieves so they’re best hidden from view.
 Either move them to a more secure location or if it’s hard-to-move item such as a TV, pull the blinds or draw the curtains when you’re not home.

-Home and contents cover will help to financially protect your personal belongings and property against home burglary.
-In the event of theft you can lodge a claim for the cost of stolen items and any parts of your home damaged during the break in, such as windows or doors.
+Home and contents cover can help to financially protect your personal belongings and property against home burglary.
+Depending on the terms of the policy you hold, in the event of theft you can lodge a claim for the cost of stolen items and any parts of your home damaged during the break in, such as windows or doors.

 If you’re renting or own a strata-managed property you can take out contents insurance to cover personal belongings, and parts of your home’s interior such as light fittings, curtains and blinds that you have installed.

-For ANZ Contents insurance or ANZ Home and Contents insurance in general you are covered up to the contents sum insured.
-For some contents there are specific limits, such as for an engagement ring, a prized art piece or a stamp collection the most we will pay is $3000 per item.
-For items worth more than $3000 you have the option of increasing the limit by specifying items under the Specified Valuables option.
+For ANZ Contents insurance or ANZ Home and Contents insurance, generally you are covered up to the contents sum insured or limits set out in your policy.
+For some contents there are specific limits, such as for valuables (for example, an engagement ring and watch) the most the policy will pay is $2,500 in total.
+However you can get separate optional cover with increased limits for some items under the 'Valuable Contents – inside your home' option.
 You can nominate the value to ensure you are getting the right coverage for the right amount.
 Be sure to read the product disclosure statement to understand what items can be covered under this option.

-When you take out contents cover, you must nominate the replacement value of your contents at today's prices.
-This is called the 'sum insured' and is the maximum amount an insurer will pay out.
+When you take out home insurance, you must nominate the replacement value of your contents at today's prices.
+This is called the 'sum insured' and is listed on your certificate of insurance, and is the maximum amount an insurer will pay out.

 Every time you go out, make sure all doors that lead outside have been locked and any easy-to-access windows are properly secured.
 You may think a thief can’t jump up to your balcony but thieves can find a ladder or wheelie bin to help them climb up.